NickCore18/CSEL302/README.md

 * [Conclusion](#conclusion)
 ___
 ## **Introduction to AI and Intelligent Agents**
->AI refers to the intelligence demonstrated by machines, as opposed to the natural intelligence possessed by humans and animals.
+-AI refers to the intelligence demonstrated by machines, as opposed to the natural intelligence possessed by humans and animals.

->It encompasses a wide range of techniques and technologies that enable machines to perceive, learn, reason, solve problems, and act autonomously.
+-It encompasses a wide range of techniques and technologies that enable machines to perceive, learn, reason, solve problems, and act autonomously.
 ___
 ## **Data Analysis and Visualization**
 ### Data Processing
-> Data collection is the process of gathering information.
+- Data collection is the process of gathering information.
 Just like collecting different types of toys or stamps, data collection involves bringing together pieces of information from various sources.
 This information could be anything from survey responses and observations to measurements and interviews.
 ### Data Preprocessing
-> Data preprocessing is the process of getting your data ready for analysis or machine learning by cleaning, organizing, and formatting it.
+- Data preprocessing is the process of getting your data ready for analysis or machine learning by cleaning, organizing, and formatting it.
 It involves tasks like removing errors, dealing with missing information, and making sure the data is in a usable form.
 Think of it as preparing ingredients before cooking – you want them clean and well-prepared for the best results.
 In data analysis, having clean and well-organized data ensures accurate and meaningful insights.
 ### Exploratory Data Analysis
-> It is a critical process in data analysis, and it serves as the initial step before diving into more in-depth analysis or modeling.
+- It is a critical process in data analysis, and it serves as the initial step before diving into more in-depth analysis or modeling.
 It helps:

 1. Understand Data